A tilt table test is used to evaluate the cause of unexplained fainting (syncope).

 Your doctor may recommend a tilt table test if you've had repeated, unexplained episodes of fainting.
 A tilt table test may also be appropriate to investigate the cause of fainting if you've fainted only once, but another episode would put you at high risk of injury due to your work environment, medical history, age or other factors.

-Your doctor may recommend a tilt table test if he or she suspects that neurocardiogenic syncope is responsible for your fainting and needs additional testing to confirm the diagnosis.
+Your doctor may recommend a tilt table test to evaluate the cause of syncope.
+A tilt table test may also be recommended if he or she suspects that vasovagal syncope is responsible for your fainting and needs additional testing to confirm the diagnosis.

-With neurocardiogenic syncope, you may or may not have warning signs, such as skin paleness, weakness, sweating, blurred vision or nausea.
-Neurocardiogenic syncope often is a response to something like the sight of blood or an upsetting situation.
+With vasovagal syncope, you may or may not have warning signs, such as weakness, sweating, blurred vision or nausea.
+Vasovagal syncope often is a response to something like the sight of blood or an upsetting situation.
 But it can happen with no clear trigger.
-This kind of syncope happens when you are standing or sitting.
+This kind of syncope is more common while standing but also occurs while sitting or lying down.

 A tilt table test is generally safe, and complications are rare.
 But, as with any medical procedure, it does carry a risk of complications.